-If you’re struggling with how to register a nonprofit organization, it’s actually easier than you may realize.
+If you’re struggling with how to register a nonprofit organization name, it’s actually easier than you may realize.
 You’ll just need a few basic items to get started:

 - IRS Form 1023 (to file for tax-exempt status)